Wiz Khalifa: 2013–present: Blacc Hollywood, "See You Again" and Rolling Papers 2

 On January 23, 2015, Khalifa was featured on a remix release of the Fall Out Boy song "Uma Thurman".
 On May 18, they performed the song together on the 2015 Billboard Music Awards show.
 In the summer of 2015, he began touring the United States with Fall Out Boy and Hoodie Allen in a tour titled "The Boys of Zummer Tour".
 The tour featured performances of "Uma Thurman" by Fall Out Boy and Khalifa.
 Later that year, on December 15, 2015, Wiz released the mixtape "Cabin Fever 3".
 During the Golden Globes on January 10, 2016, Wiz announced that his next album, titled Khalifa, would be released on the 22nd of that month.
 However, the album was released on February 5, 2016.
 On May 24, 2016, he released "Pull Up", a standalone single in promotion of his sixth album, Rolling Papers 2, which was released on July 13, 2018.

 In 2016, Khalifa sued former manager Benjy Grinberg and Rostrum Records because of a "360 deal" that he signed which he claimed was unfair.
 Khalifa is seeking $1 million in compensation as well as punitive damages and attorney fees.
 He and Grinberg split after 10 years of partnership.

+In 2018, he released the song "Hot Now", which created controversy due to the line "smoke got my eyes lookin' Korean", which some found to be racially insensitive.
+He responded with "chill out, I’m not racist.
+I love all races...
+I have Korean friends who are not offended."

 On April 20, 2020, Khalifa released a new EP, The Saga of Wiz Khalifa.
-The album included collaborations with Tyga, Logic, Mustard and Ty Dolla $ign.
+The album included collaborations with Tyga, Logic, Mustard, and Ty Dolla $ign.

 In May 2020, Khalifa featured on a new song, Drums Drums Drums with Travis Barker.

 In 2021, Khalifa competed in season five of The Masked Singer as "Chameleon".
 He finished in third place.

+In 2023, Wiz Khalifa released four mixtapes: Star Power, See Ya, Khali Sober, and Decisions.